abilandz/PH8124/Lecture_6/Lecture_6.md

 echo ${SomeArray[2,3,1]} # prints bb
 ```

-The indices do not have to be hardwired — the index of **Bash** arrays can be any expression that evaluates to 0 or a positive integer.
+The indices do not have to be hardwired &mdash; the index of **Bash** arrays can be any expression that evaluates to 0 or a positive integer.

 **Example 8:** How to initialize all entries of an associative array with the same value?